Graphlr/elemental-php-client/README.md

 ## Introduction

-Neo4j-PHP-Client is the most advanced and flexible [Neo4j](http://neo4j.com) Client for PHP.
+Elemental-PHP-Client is a flexible [Elemental](http://www.elementaltechnologies.com/) Client for PHP.

 ### What is Elemental Coductor